Sainsbury's Children's Book Awards 2021

-Now in their seventh year, the Sainsbury's Children's Book Awards in partnership with BookTrust aim to highlight the best children's books for families to share together.
+Now in their eighth year, the Sainsbury's Children's Book Awards in partnership with BookTrust aim to highlight the best children's books for families to share together.

 Judged by a panel of experts, the awards aim to encourage parents and carers to spend more time reading with their children.

 Jill Coleman, Director of Children’s Books, BookTrust said:

 “Our aim at BookTrust is to get all children reading, regularly and by choice.
 Having so many wonderful children’s books available where families pick up their shopping is a really important opportunity to get books into the hands of children from all backgrounds and reading levels, so we’re delighted to partner with Sainsbury’s on their Children’s Book Awards.

 “This year’s shortlist was incredibly strong, and it was not an easy job for the judges to choose the winners.
 I want to congratulate all the winning authors and illustrators on their fantastic achievement.
 I know that these books will go on to capture the attention and imagination of children of all ages and inspire them to read.”

 This is the fifth time that BookTrust have partnered with Sainsbury's for the awards, which honour books in six categories - and the shortlist has now been unveiled.